AIR: Improving Agent Safety through Incident Response: Experiment

 \subsection{RQ4: Ablation Studies}

-In this RQ, we analyze which components of \tool{} are essential for effective incident response.
+In this RQ, we analyze whether each component of \tool{} is essential for effective incident response.
 We focus on two ablations that target the core mechanisms of \tool{}: (1) disabling structured remediation and instead relying on the agent to perform self-remediation, and (2) removing guardrail rule generation to assess its impact on preventing incident recurrence across future executions.
 Results show that removing structured remediation substantially degrades both remediation success rates and response efficiency, while disabling guardrail rule synthesis leads to significantly higher incident recurrence across rounds.
 These findings confirm that explicit \textit{remediation} component and iterative guardrail rule generation during eradication are both critical to \tool{}’s effectiveness.
 Detailed experimental setups, quantitative results, and analyses are provided in Appendix~\ref{sec:appendix_ablation}.